Schedule Exports in Dashboards

 Cron Expressions

-For scheduled exports, you can define a custom schedule using a cron expression.
-GoodData supports a six-field UNIX cron format: second minute hour day month year.
+For scheduled exports and alert evaluation frequency, you can use a custom schedule using a cron expression.
+GoodData supports a Spring 5.3 cron format: second minute hour day month day_of_week.
 For example, the cron expression 0 0 15 ? * * will trigger the export daily at 15:00.

 GoodData supports sending scheduled exports at most once per hour.